ark-dev/the-ark/README.md

 <img src="https://github.com/thearkadia/The_Ark/blob/master/Media/arkscreens-final-whitebg.gif" width="50%" height="50%"><img src="https://github.com/thearkadia/The_Ark/blob/master/Media/ark-back.jpg" width="50%" height="50%">

 # Simplifying Democracy
-One of the goals of The Ark is to simplify the process of participating in a democracy for citizens, journalists, and politicians in a safe and transparent way.
+One of the goals of the Ark is to simplify the process of participating in a democracy for citizens, journalists, and politicians in a safe and transparent way.
 To simplify participating in a Democracy we will develop open source applications that focus on different key aspects of a Democracy.

 (images below are only mockups of the applications. all companies, charities, and names are used for demonstration purposes only)